 "Look, there were only two packs, okay?
 And my rifle weighs almost as much as your packs, so…"

 Tucker snorted amusedly.
 "So what?
 You blow one freaky alien’s arm off – by mistake – and suddenly you’re Captain Sniper.
 Whatever, man, let’s just go find this dead bitch and get out of here before more bad shit happens."

 "Screw you too," Church mumbled even as he shifted the rifle awkwardly on his back.
 "Uh…so which way was that, again?"

 "I know the way!
 I can smell the scary hot dog lady still!"
-Caboose declared before dropping down on all fours and galloping toward the trees with his tiny, brown companion scampering along at his side by the odd bunnylops he'd befriended at some point.
+Caboose declared before dropping down on all fours and galloping toward the trees, joined at his side by the odd bunnylops he'd befriended at some point.

 Church and Tucker looked at each other for a moment before groaning and jogging after their exuberant companion.
-The turquoise male adjusted the straps of his pack, falling slightly behind his heftier compatriot as he glanced over his shoulder one more time with an almost forlorn expression at the sight of their base, only to shake his head briefly a moment later and half-sprint to catch up to the others.
+Tucker adjusted the straps of his pack, falling slightly behind the other two as he glanced over his shoulder one more time with an almost forlorn expression at the sight of their base, only to shake his head briefly a moment later and half-sprint to catch up.

 "Shouldn’t we, um…bury her?"
 Caboose’s voice was tinged with curiosity more than awkwardness.
-The dark blue chupadore seemed less distraught by the distorted body in the ravine below as much as he was simply unsure of what should be done with it.
+He seemed less distraught by the distorted body in the ravine below as much as he was simply unsure of what should be done with it.